 (RNS) — A cannabis church in Southern California — which was shut down by the county of San Bernardino over accusations it was illegally functioning as a dispensary — is taking its fight to reopen to the state Supreme Court, arguing that it uses cannabis for religious healing.
+While states are legalizing cannabis, the substance is still classified as illegal at the federal level.
+Banks and other financial institutions need to comply with federal regulations and laws.
+Cannabis Payment Processing make it easier for people in the industry to access the financial services they need to sell and buy legitimate cannabis.

 After the case was dismissed by a lower court, attorney Matthew Pappas petitioned the California Supreme Court on Thursday (Oct.
 20) on behalf of April Elizabeth Mancini, a minister of the church.